 Birch Hill Trail Fund

 It takes a lot of money (and blood, sweat, and tears!) to maintain the world-class ski trails at Birch Hill and groom them as long as possible during the winter.
 Everyone who uses the trails any time of the year should consider donating at least annually to the Birch Hill Trail Fund.
+See all the lovely people who have already donated on the Trail Fund Donors page.
+Thank you!

 Membership is a relatively small but very significant way to support NSCF.
 There is strength in numbers, and plenty of benefits to membership.
 Check out the Membership page for all the details, and to join or renew today!